looselytyped/dockerfile-workshop/README.md

 ### Docker installation

-- For modern OS'es you can find download instructions [here](https://store.docker.com/search?offering=community&type=edition)
+- For modern OS'es you can find download instructions [here](https://docs.docker.com/get-docker/)
-- If your OS version is **not** supported by the native clients then you will need to install `docker toolbox` - https://docs.docker.com/toolbox/overview/

 There are two items of note